 Yes.
-The IoT SoundSensor™ is calibrated before shipping and comes with a factory calibration.
+The Ranos dB is calibrated before shipping and comes with a factory calibration.
 Regular sound level calibrations can be done with a Calibrator.
-In Dashboard+ measurement deviations can be corrected.
+In Dashboard+, measurement deviations can be corrected.

-The IoT SoundSensor’s frequency response is calibrated to be within +/- 2db at the factory, at the moment this can only be done by SensorTeam.
-Periodical sensitivity calibration can be done yourself with a standard calibrator which is coupled onto the microphone and produces a 1kHz tone at 94 or 114 dB(A/C).
-The sensitivity offset can be adjusted in the settings of the sensor in our dashboard.
+The Ranos dB frequency response is calibrated at the factory to be within +/- 2 db, at the moment this can only be done by DSS.
+You can perform periodical sensitivity calibration yourself, using standard calibrator mounted to the microphone producing a 1kHz tone at 94 or 114 dB(A/C).
+The sensitivity offset can be adjusted in the settings of the sensor in your dashboard.

 On Wikipedia you will find more information about the meaning of different sound measurements and weighting.

-Is the microphone of a standard diameter so that I can calibrate it with a normal portable sound calibrator?
+Does the microphone have a standard diameter, so that I can calibrate it with a normal portable sound calibrator?

 Yes, the diameter of the microphone is 1/2″ and suitable for a normal portable sound calibrator.

-Yes, both are a single sample of the measurement interval.
+Yes, both are one single sample of the measurement interval.

-We do not buffer the measurement data locally on the sound sensor.
-Due to the maximum duty cycle we only can transmit once every minute.
+We do not buffer measurement data locally on the sound sensor.
+Due to the maximum duty cycle, we can only transmit once every minute.

-Every message sent contains the maximum amount of data already.
-Meaning there wouldn’t be enough bandwidth left to send buffered data once the connection is restored.
+Every message sent contains the maximum amount of data.
+As a consequence, there wouldn’t be enough bandwidth left to send buffered data once the connection is restored.

 The LoRa network is not suitable for sending large data packages such as WAV.
-That is why we only send the sound pressure in decibels every minute.
-We have, however, developed a technical blueprint in which the IoT SoundSensor™ sends audio fragments via LTE-M. If you sign up for our newsletter we will keep you informed of this development.
+That is why we only send the sound pressure/level in decibels.

 Nothing, you just need the (Android) app and under ‘Support’ you will find all the information about the payload description, cloud dashboard endpoint and how to connect the sound sensor to any LoRa network.